xavieraiden/obhostb/content/index.md

----
-Title: Index
----
-# This is the main index for everything
+# This is the Main Index which simply points to the other sub indexes

-## Things are listed in no particular order
+[[Weapons Index]] Stuff I wrote about various weapon systems

+[[Vedenia Index]] Stuff about my worldbuilding